 LOTTE Museum of Art

-The LOTTE Museum of Art opened on the 7th floor of the LOTTE World Tower in January of 2018.
+The LOTTE Museum of Art opened on the 7th floor of the LOTTE World Tower in January 2018.
 LOTTE Museum of Art introduces new waves of modern art around the world.
-On your way to the museum, you can find art sculptures outside the tower.
+You can find art sculptures outside the tower on your way to the museum.
 There is the “Possibility” by Jaume Plensa, “Life as Marshmallows” by Joon, and the “Light Forest” by Kim Joo-hyun.
-The LOTTE Museum of Art is currently exhibiting “dreamer, 3:45 am” from Sep.
-30th, 2021 – Jan.
-2nd, 2022.

 Address: 7th floor, 300, Olympic-ro, Songpa-gu